Jennifer C. Harmon

 To be super clear: I’m not a hard-core hiker.
 I’ve never climbed a 14er (despite living in Colorado for a decade) and I have no plans to traipse the Appalachian Trail, hobbling around with one hiking boot on like Reese Witherspoon in the movie adaption of Wild.

-That being said, checking out nearby hiking trails is one of my favorite things to do on vacation.
-Whether it’s weaving in a half-hour or dedicating a half-day or more, hiking on vacation is—literally—a breath of fresh air and one of the very best ways to get amazing views (and amazing photos).
+But whether it’s weaving in a half-hour or dedicating a half-day or more, for me hiking on vacation is—literally—a breath of fresh air and one of the very best ways to get amazing views (and amazing photos).

 1) Camelback Mountain in Arizona